Experimental fosters projects that aim to discover new territories in the field of architecture with the goal to change how and with what we build.

 Prof. Dr. Jan Wurm

 The aim of the cooperation with Arch+ was to promote an experimental understanding of architecture as part of a thematically linked editorial internship.
 The Fellows were given the opportunity to work on the research, exhibition and publication project "The Great Repair – Politics for the Repair Society".
 Fostering their insight into the current discourse and transfer into practice.
-Further, it enabled contacts to internationally renowned architecture offices, authors and experts and provided important skills and mentoring to support the Fellows in their further professional development.
+Further, it enabled contacts to internationally renowned architecture offices, authors and experts and provided important skills and mentoring, to support the Fellows in their further professional development.

-The Experimental@Arch+ Fellows were Lea Scherer and Mona Rauch.
+The Experimental Fellows @Arch+ were Lea Scherer and Mona Rauch.

 The results of the project are published in the report "Wetlands and Construction: An opportunity for Berlin-Brandenburg" and prototypical Paludi construction fragments, which have been presented as a contribution to the exhibition ‘The Great Repair" at the Akademie der Künste in Berlin.